Clean with Passion for Now

-Clean with Passion for Now (Korean: 일단 뜨겁게 청소하라!!) is a 2018 South Korean television series starring Yoon Kyun-sang, Kim Yoo-jung and Song Jae-rim.
+Clean with Passion for Now (Korean: 일단 뜨겁게 청소하라!!) is a 2018 South Korean television series starring Yoon Kyun-sang, Kim Yoo-jung, and Song Jae-rim.
 It is based on the popular webtoon of the same title by Aengo, which was first published by KakaoPage in 2013, and was later published by Comico Korea in 2015.
-It aired on JTBC's Mondays and Tuesdays at 21:30 (KST) time slot from November 26, 2018 to February 4, 2019.
+It aired on JTBC from November 26, 2018 to February 4, 2019, every Monday and Tuesday at 21:30 (KST).

 Synopsis

-Jang Seon-kyul (Yoon Kyun-sang) has wealth and good looks but suffers from severe mysophobia.
-He is obsessed with cleaning and even owns his own cleaning company.
-However, he meets a carefree and untidy girl named Gil Oh-sol (Kim Yoo-jung) after she enters his company as a new employee.
-Oh-sol has worked all sorts of part-time jobs while striving for a full-time job and does not have the luxury to date or clean.
+Jang Seon-kyul (Yoon Kyun-sang), a wealthy man who suffers from severe mysophobia, is obsessed with cleaning and even owns his own cleaning company.
+One day, he meets a carefree and untidy girl named Gil Oh-sol (Kim Yoo-jung) after she enters his company as a new employee.
+Oh-sol has worked all sorts of part-time jobs while striving for a full-time one and does not have the luxury to date or clean.
 She gave up on being neat after facing the tough reality of the world and is known for always wearing her trademark tracksuit.
-But she has a bright personality and does not mind getting dirty.
-With the help of Oh-sol, Seon-kyul faces his mysophobia and also falls in love with her.
+With the help of Oh-sol, Seon-kyul overcomes mysophobia and falls in love with her.